 If you want a portable option with a more neutral sound out-of-the-box, check out the Sonos, but if you want a stereo speaker, consider the Bose instead.

 If you're looking for a speaker with more sound customization options, consider the Ultimate Ears HYPERBOOM.
 Though it struggles to reproduce bass as low and thumpy as the Sonos Five, the Ultimate Ears' companion app features a full graphic EQ you can use to customize your sound to your liking.
 Like the Sonos, the speaker can adapt to your room's acoustics thanks to its Adaptive EQ feature available on its companion app.
 With this feature turned on, it has a somewhat balanced sound profile that ensures vocals and lead instruments sound clear.
-This speaker can also get pretty loud without a lot of compression artifacts at max volume so your audio sounds clean at louder volumes.
+This speaker can also get louder than the Sonos, with fewer compression artifacts at max volume so your audio sounds clean at louder volumes.
 It's very portable and is rated IPX4 for water resistance though we don't test for this, which makes it easy to take it outdoors with you.
 It also has an outstanding battery life of 24 hours which makes it great for long listening sessions, and its low latency with Android and iOS devices makes it suitable for watching videos and movies.

 The Ultimate Ears WONDERBOOM 2 is the best budget home speaker that we've tested.
 This colorful speaker has a very portable design, so you can take it with you from one room to another.
 It also has an IP67 rating for dust and water resistance, although we don't currently test for this, and it can float in water, which is nice if you're having a pool party.